manuel-tran/loretta/README.md

 ## Tokenization

 The input to the Transformer is a sequence of tokens.
 So we need to tokenize our data.
 For images, we use image patches as tokens; for text, we use subwords as tokens; and so on.
 Since we are modeling the data in pixel space, we can either use the raw discretized values or pre-trained [VQ-VAEs](https://github.com/openai/DALL-E).
 It is also possible to model the data in [latent space](https://arxiv.org/abs/2309.17080) to avoid using VQ-VAEs.
+In svl_mnist.py, we show an example using the byte values as tokens.

 ## Causal modeling